 - SHOULD make sure people go home at a reasonable time

 “When there isn’t an urgency or deadline, let people go home at a reasonable time and they’ll come back more refreshed and able to perform better.”

 - SHOULD prioritise what you have to do

 “You’re never going to complete everything in your in-tray every day.
 Prioritize and complete what is most important.
 You shouldn’t be frightened of leaving the office at 5-5:30 if you’ve done a good job.”

 - SHOULD plan activities with your family 2-3 nights-a-week

 “Engaging with your family means you’re not temped to look at your phone/laptop and start doing work again.
 Do something that takes you away from thinking about work.”

 Are you always on fight or flight mode or do your days include some moments of recovery?
-See what kind of information Firstbeat Lifestyle Assessment can provide about your days!
+Firstbeat can help you find out!